Forced labor of Germans in the Soviet Union

-Forced labor of Germans in the Soviet Union was considered by the Soviet Union to be part of German war reparations for the damage inflicted by Nazi Germany on the Soviet Union during the Axis-Soviet campaigns (1941-1945) of World War II.
+Forced labor of Germans in the Soviet Union was considered by the Soviet Union to be part of German war reparations for the damage inflicted by Nazi Germany on the Soviet Union during the Axis-Soviet campaigns (1941–1945) of World War II.
 Soviet authorities deported German civilians from Germany and Eastern Europe to the USSR after World War II as forced laborers, while ethnic Germans living in the USSR were deported during World War II and conscripted for forced labor.
 German prisoners of war were also used as a source of forced labor during and after the war by the Soviet Union and by the Western Allies.

 Nazi Germany had used forced labour of people in the occupied territories since the beginning of World War II.
-In 1940 it initiated a massive project of enslaving the populations of Eastern European countries to use as forced labour in German factories and agricultural facilities.
+In 1940, it initiated Ostarbeiter, a massive project of enslaving the populations of Eastern European countries to use as forced labour in German factories and agricultural facilities.
 The Soviet government proposed the use of German labor as reparations in 1943, and raised the issue at the Yalta Conference in February 1945.
 The USSR began deporting ethnic Germans from the Balkans in late 1944, most of the surviving internees had returned by 1950.
 The NKVD took the lead role in the deportations via its department, the Chief Directorate for Prisoners of War and Internee Affairs (GUPVI).